dounix/midi-generator/README.md

 This will generate a MIDI file with 2 phrases, each phrase in C minor containing 16 notes with a random chord of up to 2 notes, with note lengths of 1/8 or 1/4 of a beat, in a D# minor scale with notes ranging from octave 2 to octave 4, and with the name "my-midi-file.mid".

-Note: All options are optional.
+Note: All arguments are optional.
 If no option is specified, the default values will be used.

 ### Building From Source